 The full financial impact a data breach can have on an organization’s bottom line can be devastating.
 Aside from expensive technical investigations and regulatory filings, a breach also includes hidden costs such as lost business, negative impact on reputation, and employee time spent on recovery.

-Recent figures released by the Ponemon Institute prove data breach costs have risen in the past decade and the financial impact can be felt for years, underlining the importance of incident response.
+Several years ago, the Ponemon Institute set out to illustrate the rising costs of a data breach over the past decade, noting that the financial impact of a digital risk can be felt for years, underlining the importance of incident response.

 Today, business continuity planning is a key component in an organization’s arsenal to build cyber resilience.
 But it takes collaborative strategies to mitigate cyberattacks and ensure a fast recovery.